 Autoimmune Management as Part of Preconception Care

-As a Functional Medicine and Naturopathic Doctor, I take a holistic approach to caring for my patients.
-Autoimmune diseases, like Hashimoto’s can make conception much more difficult, increases the risk of miscarriage and other complications in pregnancy, and has been correlated with higher incidences of postpartum complications, like depression.
+As a Functional Medicine and Naturopathic Physician, I take a holistic approach to caring for my patients.
+Autoimmune diseases, like Hashimoto's can make conception much more difficult, increases the risk of miscarriage and other complications in pregnancy, and has been correlated with higher incidences of postpartum complications, like depression.

 These 7 Steps are important for all women wishing to conceive, bust especially those with Hashimoto's.

 Get Tested: Work with a qualified healthcare practitioner to determine appropriate testing for you.
 You should have a complete thyroid panel prior to conception, as well as testing to determine your gut health.
 Because many Hashimoto's patients have nutrient deficiencies, screening for these is also important.
 Download my list of pre-pregnancy lab testing for Hashimoto's.